 Well thats a wrap!
 We had three beautiful days of shooting in Aspen, Colorado for my recent Canon photography workshop Mountain Light: The Art of Dramatic Landscape and Action Photography.

-During this workshop, we photographed craggy rock climbing on Independence Pass to environmental portraits of a local cowgirl and sunrise on the epic Maroon Bells.
+During this workshop, we photographed everything from craggy rock climbing on Independence Pass to environmental portraits of a local cowgirl and sunrise on the epic Maroon Bells.
 Students were able to make stunning prints of their favorite images.
-Here are some behind the scenes and top images from the workshop.
+Below I have featured some behind the scenes and top images from the workshop.

 My next workshop is October 26- October 28, 2016 Capturing the Magnificent West: Arches and Cowboys.
 There, we will explore the magnificent sandstone arches and towers of Arches National Park, learning ways to capture the stunning landscape in day and night.
 We will also venture to the mystical Fisher Towers and photograph landscapes and rock climbers, and will shoot action scenes and portraits with authentic cowboys wrangling horses and cattle in the stunning Utah canyons.